Vishalch118/ImagelyAI/README.md

 # ImagelyAI 🎨

-An AI-powered image generation platform that transforms text prompts into stunning visual artwork .
+An generation platform that transforms text prompts into stunning visual artwork .

 ## 🌟 Features